yeoman/yeoman/cli/lib/generators/readme.md

 argument, which will be the name of the initializer, and will be available in our code in the variable `name`.

-We can see that by invoking the description of this new generator (don’t forget to delete the old generator file):
+We can see that by invoking the description of this new generator:

     $ yeoman generate initializer --help

     Usage:
       yeoman generate initializer NAME [options]

+**Note**: The banner is not automatically generated yet for generators (the
+Usage: thing above).
+Same for options and arguments defined by the generator, they should show up during the help output.
+Right now, the USAGE file is dumped to the console as is.

 We can also see that our new generator has an instance method called `sourceRoot`.

-This method points to where our generator templates will be placed, if any, and by default it points to the created directory `lib/generators/initializer/templates`.
+This method points to where our generator templates will be placed, if any, and by default it points to the created directory `lib/generators/initializer/templates` (so the `sourceRoot(__dirname, 'templates')` can be removed, this is the default).

 In order to understand what a generator template means, let’s create the file lib/generators/initializer/templates/initializer.js with the following content: